 Deciding to buy a home often comes with caveats - the location, availability, job requirements, and commute may come far ahead of scheduling a move to a new location.
 However, many people seek to buy homes at the beginning of the summer - when kids are finished with school and time permits a move and a settling period before classes resume.

 Although not all home buyers have families and school aged children, this trend is big enough that it affects the whole country.
 You'll have a harder time finding real estate in Dallas, Texas, for example, in the early summer than you will in the late fall.
 You'll also pay more in the summer when homebuying is more competitive, and (although listings may not change) offers for less are more likely to be considered as the weather turns colder and the interest in moving dies down.

-In fact, the dead of winter, (January or February) can be the absolute best time to buy a home according to recent data from NerdWallet.
-Their research looked at all 50 states, and showed that:
+In fact, the dead of winter, (January or February) can be the absolute best time of year to buy a home

-This provides incentive for sellers to unload properties and gives buyers leverage to negotiate price and closings.
-Sellers have an increased sense of urgency and buyers can remind them that they can always wait until summer when more houses are on the market.
+This provides an incentive for home sellers to unload properties and gives home buyers leverage to negotiate price and closings.
+Home sellers have an increased sense of urgency and buyers can remind them that they can always wait until summer when more houses are on the real estate market.
 Nine times out of ten, a lower offer will be accepted in the winter.

-Homes are advertised at a listing price, but buyers rarely actually pay those prices in most markets even in summer - however, the gap between list and sale price is typically narrow in the warm months and widens considerably as weather cools off, thanks to buyers’ greater negotiating power.
+Homes are advertised at a listing price, but home buyers rarely actually pay those prices in most real estate markets even in summer - however, the gap between list and sale price is typically narrow in the warm months and widens considerably as weather cools off, thanks to home buyers’ greater negotiating power.

 Moral of the story?
-Buy in the winter, sell in the summer - and don't forget to use a real estate agent!
+Buy in the winter, sell in the summer - and don't forget to use The OFFICIAL Real Estate Agent Directory® to find a real estate agent!